“Do You Think Those Guys are Gay?” (Part 2)

 Do you understand that?
 You’re sexuality is not your identity!
 We’ve been sold a lie!
 And it didn’t begin with gay pride parades either.
 It began with the heterosexual male who thought getting the girl in bed made him a man.
 It began with the straight female who thought she could give her sexuality in exchange for the love she so desperately desired.

 Having sex doesn’t make you a man.
 It makes you a mammal.
 Being sexually desired doesn’t mean you’re special it merely means you’re – well – sexual.
-If you don’t believe this then you will spend your entire life looking for validation through sexual experience which cannot be found there.
+If you don’t understand this then you will spend your entire life looking for validation through sexual experience which cannot be found there.

 And that journey will likely lead you into the arms of one “lover” after another.
 It may have already led you down dark paths of sexual deviancy, perhaps some you were forced to walk.
 (Please know my heart aches for you.)
 Or maybe you’ll manage to make it to the marriage bed a virgin.
 (I sincerely hope you do, but even then you may not find what you were looking for.
 I know I didn’t, but that turned out to be OK and that’s part of my point.)